truthofmatthew/how-to-be-the-cto/product management/3- Leading vs Lagging Metrics.md

   - Measure past performance.
   - Show the results of actions already taken.
   - Example: Total sales revenue, which shows the result of past sales efforts.

+#### Key Takeaways and Important Points

+- **Leading vs. Lagging Metrics**:
+  - **Leading Metrics**: Metrics that, when changed, result in a change of another metric.
+They are predictive and can be acted upon before changes in outcomes occur.
+  - **Lagging Metrics**: Metrics that change as a result of changes to other metrics in the past.
+They are reflective and show the outcomes of actions taken previously.

+- **Interdependence of Metrics**:
+  - Metrics are almost always interdependent.
+Changes in one metric often lead to changes in another.
+  - Understanding these relationships is crucial for effective monitoring and decision-making.

+- **Example of Weight Loss**:
+  - **Lagging Metric**: Weight (a result of past actions).
+  - **Leading Metrics**: Calories consumed and calories burned.
+Focusing on these can help control the lagging metric.

+- **Practical Application in Product Management**:
+  - Monitoring refunds and customer support tickets as lagging metrics can indicate product issues.
+  - Identifying leading metrics (e.g., user feedback, sales metrics) can help predict and prevent issues.

+- **Importance of Identifying Relationships**:
+  - Identifying the relationship between leading and lagging metrics helps in proactive management.
+  - For instance, understanding that higher prices might lead to higher expectations and more refunds helps in adjusting strategies accordingly.

+- **Agile Product Management**:
+  - Emphasizes the need to identify and monitor leading metrics to enable quicker responses and adjustments.
+  - Encourages deeper investigation into what drives changes in key metrics.

+- **Challenges in Metrics Analysis**:
+  - Relationships between metrics are not always clear or straightforward.
+  - Some metrics mysteries may remain unsolved, but continuous investigation is necessary.

+- **Churn Rate in SaaS**:
+  - Can be both a leading and a lagging metric.
+  - Lagging in relation to user engagement metrics (session length, interval between sessions).
+  - Understanding its leading indicators can help reduce churn.

+- **Final Takeaway**:
+  - Both leading and lagging metrics have their roles.
+  - Monitoring leading metrics allows for proactive changes.
+  - Understanding and mapping the relationships between metrics is essential for effective product management.

 #### How to Use Leading and Lagging Metrics